 Welcome!

 I am a freelance naturalist based in western Massachusetts and working throughout New England.
 My passion is to continually deepen my connection with my natural surroundings and help others to do the same.
-I do this through writing, photography, teaching, leading natural history walks, giving slide show presentations, and conducting plant and animal surveys.
+I do this through research, writing, photography, teaching, leading natural history walks, giving slide show presentations, and conducting plant and animal surveys.
+I have served as the Aton Forest Fellow since 2022, and in 2024 I was honored to receive awards from the Linnean Society of London and the Maxwell | Hanrahan Foundation in recognition of my work on insect natural history.

 For more information about my ecological consulting services, see this page.
 A list of past clients is included in my CV.